stephas/graphite-ng/README.md

  * Currently only a small set of functions are supported. (see `data.go` and the `functions/` dir.)
  * No wildcards yet
  * Metric identifiers must at least contain 1 dot
- * From/until paramaters can only be in unix timestamp format. (luckily most dashboards abstract this away nicely)
+ * From/until paramaters only supported in "-<x>hours/d/min/.." format or unix timestamps (will be extended a little more)

 # How it works